Skip to main content

 curl -fsSL https://raw.githubusercontent.com/docker/cli/master/contrib/completion/bash/docker -o /etc/bash_completion.d/docker

-Note: Step 2 refers to Ubuntu or almost any Debian-based Linux distro.
+Note: These instructions refer to Ubuntu or almost any Debian-based Linux distro.
 Check the official Docker guide for other OS or other kinds of incompatibilities.

 Note: See GitHub documentation for detailed cloning instructions.